Hwy 25 Study - Monticello to Big Lake

 Since last fall, we have been working on a comprehensive study of the Hwy 25 corridor in partnership with the cities of Monticello and Big Lake and Wright and Sherburne counties.
 The study focuses on the segment of Hwy 25 stretching from 85th St NE in Monticello to Hwy 10 in Big Lake, about 4.5 miles.

-We'll host a public open house 4-6 p.m. on Aug.
+We hosted a public open house 4-6 p.m. on Aug.
 4 at the Monticello Community Center to present potential improvements.
-Can't make the meeting?
-Here is the information that is being presented at the Aug.
-4th open house: Open House Info for Hwy 25 (PDF, 12 MB)
+Couldn't make the meeting?
+Here is the information that was presented: Open House Info for Hwy 25 (PDF, 12 MB)

 Study overview